Sonic the Hedgehog review: The Sega icon's cinematic debut is a visual delight you'll quickly forget

 It's been 29 years since Sonic the Hedgehog sprinted into our lives in his first Sega Genesis adventure, dazzling gamers with his blistering speed and colorful video game world.
 Turns out those are the best parts of his live-action cinematic debut too.

-True to its hero's speedy ways, director Jeff Fowler's movie, out Feb.
-14, blasts through Sonic's origin very quickly indeed.
+True to its hero's speedy ways, director Jeff Fowler's movie, in theaters now, blasts through Sonic's origin very quickly indeed.
 The anthropomorphic blue hedgehog (played with charming breathlessness by Ben Schwartz) flees his home world and comes to Earth because nameless bad guys are hunting him for his powers.
 He lives in hiding near Green Hills, Montana, but gets lonely as the years pass.

 After a goof brings Sonic to the government's attention, he seeks help from local cop Tom Wachowski (James Marsden) as he's hunted by Dr. Robotnik.
 Jim Carrey plays the villainous scientist, using the comic physicality that made him famous in the '90s to turn Sonic's nemesis into an evil version of Ace Ventura.
 His manic routine consistently entertains, and he's wisely paired with straight man Agent Stone (Lee Majdoub) in most of his scenes.